amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 Trash, garbage, litter, dirt, debris, filth, refuse, detritus, rubbish, junk.
 Compare the effect of that list to this mise-en-scéne: on an asphalt platform, a shiny black glove rests on a pollen mat, a prone rat in the foreground, bright plastic cap and smooth wooden stick to the left.
-Here each thing is individu- ated, but also located within an assemblage—each is shown to be in a rela- tionship with the others, and also with the sunlight and the street, and not sim- ply with me, my vision, or my cultural frame.
+Here each thing is individuated, but also located within an assemblage—each is shown to be in a relationship with the others, and also with the sunlight and the street, and not simply with me, my vision, or my cultural frame.
 Here thing-power rises to the surface.
 In this assemblage, objects appear more vividly as things, that is, as entities not entirely reducible to the contexts in which (human) subjects set them, never entirely exhausted by their semiotics.
-To encounter the gutter on Cold Spring Lane as a mise-en-scéne rather than as trash is to glimpse a cul- ture of things irreducible to the culture of objects.
-It is to become better able “to be surprised by what we see.”””
+To encounter the gutter on Cold Spring Lane as a mise-en-scéne rather than as trash is to glimpse a culture of things irreducible to the culture of objects.
+It is to become better able “to be surprised by what we see.”

 Flower Power, Black Power, Girl Power.
 Thing-Power: the curious ability of inanimate things to animate, to act, to produce effects dramatic and subtle.